 SETUP EXTJS DEVLOPMENT ENVIRONMENT

-Before starting with Sencha ExtJS 4, you need to setup a development environment for it.
-Basically there are two things required for Ext JS application development, Sencha SDK and IDE to write a code.
+Before starting with Sencha ExtJS 4, you need to set up a development environment for it.
+There are two things required for Ext JS application development, Sencha SDK and IDE to write a code.

 Please download GPL version of Sencha ExtJS library from sencha.com to learn ExtJS 4 or for open source project.